zingpython/jedi-order/day_nine/Day_eight_exercises.md

 	5. Exit (This should end the program.
 Selecting any other option should return you to the menu.)

 Before you write any code use a Schema Designer to figure out what tables you need and what columns each table needs.

+Exercise 3:

+Using the MVC format write a game that mimics Hangman (images not needed).

+You should be able to enter a word/sentence and have other "players" begin guessing letters.
+On a correct guess all instances of that letter in the word/sentence should be revealed.
+On an incorrect guess the wrong letter is added to a tally of wrong guesses, the players only have 5 wrong guesses before a game over.

+This does not need a database but you should have a class that models the hangman game's variables including the word, incorrect letters, and correct letters.